Car problems Peugeot

 Practical tips for Peugeot drivers and potential buyers

-Anyone buying or driving a Peugeot can prevent many problems with targeted attention.
-Below you’ll find practical tips that apply to all models.
+Anyone who buys or drives a Peugeot can prevent many problems with targeted attention.
+Below are practical tips that apply to all models.

 Choosing petrol or diesel

-Choose petrol for city use and short journeys.
-That largely avoids diesel particulate filter problems and AdBlue faults.
-Diesel suits drivers who do many long motorway journeys, but expect higher maintenance on emission-cleaning and the AdBlue system.
-If in doubt, petrol is the safer choice, despite slightly higher fuel consumption.
+Choose petrol for city use and short trips.
+This largely avoids diesel particulate filter problems and AdBlue faults.
+Diesel is suitable if you do many long motorway journeys, but expect higher maintenance costs for emission control and the AdBlue system.
+If in doubt, petrol is the safer choice despite slightly higher fuel consumption.

 Oil level and timing belt on PureTech

-On PureTech petrol engines, check the oil level weekly.
+With PureTech petrol engines, check the oil level weekly.
 Increased consumption is a sign that the wet timing belt is wearing.
 Replace the belt preventively at 40,000 kilometres, even if the manufacturer specifies longer intervals.
-That small investment prevents engine damage costing thousands of euros.
+That small investment prevents engine damage running into thousands of euros.

-During a test drive, check all electronic systems.
-Try the central locking, mirror adjustment, lighting, infotainment, air conditioning and all sensors.
-Take a long test drive to see whether warning lights appear and whether diesel particulate filter regeneration works properly on diesels.
-Listen out for unusual noises, jerky gear changes and uneven running.
+During a test drive, test all electrical systems.
+Try central locking, mirror adjustment, lighting, infotainment, air conditioning and all sensors.
+Take a long test drive to see whether warning lights appear and whether diesel particulate filter regeneration works correctly on diesels.
+Listen for unusual noises, jerky gear changes and irregular engine running.

 Pre-purchase inspection and checking recalls